 Buried Acorn Brewing Company is located on the northern side of Syracuse, not far from Destiny USA and Onondaga Lake.
 While it would be easy to drive right past their small tasting room, this is definitely a spot that those looking for the best Syracuse breweries won’t want to miss.

 Buried Acorn is best known for its barrel-aged sour beers and farmhouse ales, though they have a nice variety of styles that should tempt everyone’s pallet.
-In fact, even as someone that doesn’t particularly enjoy sour beers, I quite enjoyed the beers I had a chance to sample here.
+In fact, even as someone who doesn’t particularly enjoy sour beers, I quite enjoyed the beers I had a chance to sample here.

 That being said, I can appreciate a good sour beer in moderation, which was perfect with the sampler I got at Buried Acorn.
 So, even if you don’t think you like sours, make sure to try a small taster while visiting.